 In conversation with Freetrade: opening up investing

-Freetrade Product Manager, Damon Roberts, shares how open banking turned a 'black box' payments process into a scalable deposit experience that customers love.
+How open banking turned a black box payments process into a deposit experience that customers love.

 How has the pandemic impacted your business?When lockdown started, we thought we’d see a reluctance to invest, but we saw the opposite.
 Customers perhaps were travelling and spending less, and had more time on their hands to wonder what to do with their disposable income.
 As a result we’ve seen record growth in customer numbers and trading activity.
 We consistently rank in the top two retail brokers for daily volume of orders on the London Stock Exchange and we’ve recently passed 700,000 customers.
 The average customer portfolio size has also grown from about £1,000 to £2,000.

 What led you to TrueLayer?Before TrueLayer, manual bank transfers and card payments were the only two methods we offered to fund an account.
 Bank transfers were far more popular, but required customers to copy and paste between online banking screens, which led to friction and mistakes at a crucial stage in the customer journey.On our side that led to a lot of operational strain while we tried to reconcile payments — matching unallocated deposits with accounts.
 For the customer, if they didn’t drop out, they might have had a poor experience waiting for funds to be credited, and end up contacting us to find out what was happening.
 The pain was growing with the business – more and more deposits were ending up in that unallocated pool.
 Card deposits don't suffer from the same issues but they’re more expensive to process.